-Development Permit - An approval of a development application and associated documents including, but not limited to, the following: rezoning; variance in use; special use permit; approval of location; administrative approval or permit pursuant to Appendix B Guidelines and Regulations; variance; temporary use permit; site plan; site development plan; preliminary plan; final plat; maintenance plan; landscape and parking plan; building permit; certificate of designation; vacation, exemption plat, construction permit; builder's erosion and sediment control permit (BESQCP); erosion and sediment control permit (ESQCP); grading permit; development agreement; and subdivision improvements agreement (SIA).
+Development Permit - An approval of a development application and associated documents including, but not limited to, the following: rezoning; variance in use; special use permit; approval of location; administrative approval or permit pursuant to Appendix B Guidelines and Regulations; variance; temporary use permit; site plan; site development plan; preliminary plan; final plat; maintenance plan; landscape and parking plan; building permit; certificate of designation; variance, exemption plat, construction permit; builder's erosion and sediment control permit (BESQCP); grading permit; development agreement; and subdivision improvements agreement (SIA).

-Development Plan - A document prepared pursuant to submittal of a PUD application (or in the R4 zoning district) that is intended to establish the overall land use and density parameters for a large development precedent to submittal and approval of one or a series of more detailed site specific development plans that are fully compliant with the requirements and standards of the PUD or R4 zoning district regulations.
+Development Plan - A document prepared pursuant to submittal of a PUD application (or in the R4 zoning district) that is intended to establish the overall land use and density parameters for a large development precedent to submittal and approval of 1 or a series of more detailed site specific development plans that are fully compliant with the requirements and standards of the PUD or R4 zoning district regulations.